Universal Camouflage Pattern: Results

 The Desert Brush design received the best overall mean daytime visual rating.
-The Contractor-Developed Mod pattern received highest rating in woodland environments, but low ratings in desert and urban environments.
-Urban Track was generally the 3rd or 4th worst performer at each site, but was the best performer in nighttime environments.
+The Scorpion pattern received highest rating in woodland environments, but lower ratings in desert and urban environments.
+Urban Track was generally the 3rd or 4th ranked performer at each site, but was the best performer in nighttime environments.
 Infrared testing showed negligible differences in the performance of the four patterns.
 Natick rated the patterns from best to worst as: Desert Brush, Woodland Track Mod, Contractor-Developed Mod (Scorpion), and Urban Track.